saltstack/salt-windows-msi/README.md

 - Remove linebreaks.
 - From the default public key file (458 bytes), the one-line key has 394 characters.
 - Example below.

+`CONFIG_TYPE`

+There are 4 scenarios the installer tries to account for:

+1. existing-config (default)
+2. custom-config
+3. default-config
+4. new-config

+Existing

+This setting makes no changes to the existing config and just upgrades/downgrades salt.
+Makes for easy upgrades.
+Just run the installer with a silent option.
+If there is no existing config, then the default is used and `master` and `minion id` are applied if passed.

+Custom

+This setting will lay down a custom config passed via the command line.
+Since we want to make sure the custom config is applied correctly, we'll need to back up any existing config.
+1. `minion` config renamed to `minion-<timestamp>.bak`
+2. `minion_id` file renamed to `minion_id-<timestamp>.bak`
+3. `minion.d` directory renamed to `minion.d-<timestamp>.bak`
+Then the custom config is laid down by the installer... and `master` and `minion id` should be applied to the custom config if passed.

+Default

+This setting will reset config to be the default config contained in the pkg.
+Therefore, all existing config files should be backed up
+1. `minion` config renamed to `minion-<timestamp>.bak`
+2. `minion_id` file renamed to `minion_id-<timestamp>.bak`
+3. `minion.d` directory renamed to `minion.d-<timestamp>.bak`
+Then the default config file is laid down by the installer... settings for `master` and `minion id` should be applied to the default config if passed

+New

+Each Salt property (MASTER, ZMQ_FILTERING or MINON_ID) given is changed in all present config files or, if missing, added as a new file to the minion.d directory.

 ## Target client requirements